 Location agreements

-If you choose to donate the use of your property, be sure that the following happens:
+If you choose to allow the use of your property, here’s what to expect in terms of paperwork:

-1. The student gives you a copy of the script and answers any questions you may have.
+The student will provide a copy of the script and answer any questions about the project, including sensitive content.